clusterpi/clusterpi.github.io/content/en/docs/mini-cluster.md

 ## Week 2

 - [ ] find k3s and see if that can be set up.
-Reemebr they may do it differently than we need.
+Remember they may do it differently than we need.
 We assume a cluster network is setup.
 We need to build form existing cluster with network.
 Can k3s do this?
   Evaluate report.